Case study

 Solution

-BIOASTER collaborates with bioMérieux, the Francis Crick Institute in London and the University of Leicester to demonstrate the feasibility of using blood-based RNA biomarkers of TB
+BIOASTER collaborated with bioMérieux, the Francis Crick Institute in London and the University of Leicester to demonstrate the feasibility of using blood-based RNA biomarkers of TB

 1. to differentiate active tuberculosis patients from healthy and asymptomatic latently infected individuals